Digital disruption

 In answering these questions, the report integrates evidence from a range of sources, including research activities with more than 100 scientists and the advisement of an expert Working group, as well as a taxonomy of AI in science (PDF), a historical review (PDF) on the role of disruptive technologies in transforming science and society, and a patent landscape review (PDF) of artificial intelligence related inventions, which are available to download.

-Our current Working Group includes Professor Alison Noble CBE FREng FRS (Chair), Professor Paul Beasly, Dr Peter Dayan FRS, Professor Sabina Leonelli, Alistair Nolan, Dr Philip Quinlan, Professor Abigail Sellen FRS, Professor Rossi Setchi and Kelly Vere.
+Our current Working Group included: Professor Alison Noble CBE FREng FRS (Chair), Professor Paul Beasly, Dr Peter Dayan FRS, Professor Sabina Leonelli, Alistair Nolan, Dr Philip Quinlan, Professor Abigail Sellen FRS, Professor Rossi Setchi and Kelly Vere.

 Information about the Royal Society's digital disruption programme of work